Bassiuz/bassiuz/README.md

 With over 10 years of (app) development experience, I'm here to teach 📚 and help you turn your app dreams into captivating reality.
 But that's not all – beyond the lines of code, I'm a self-proclaimed Magic: The Gathering sorcerer 🧙‍♂️ with a penchant for mastering off-grid strategies.

 ### 💼 What I Do
-By day, you'll find me conjuring elegant Flutter solutions at Dutch Coding Company, where I'm constantly pushing the boundaries of what's possible in mobile development.
+By day, you'll find me conjuring elegant Flutter solutions at MedApp, where I'm constantly pushing the boundaries of what's possible in mobile development.

 ### 🤝 Let's Connect
 - 📫 How to reach me: